johannesschiessl/convex-chat-sdk/README.md

 Use [Chat SDK](https://www.chat-sdk.dev/) bots with [Convex](https://www.convex.dev/).
-This package provides a Convex component plus a small client API that wires Chat SDK state into Convex.
+This package provides a Convex component plus a state adapter that wires Chat SDK state into Convex.

-Telegram is the only adapter tested with this component so far.
-More adapters should work in principle through Chat SDK, but they have not been validated in this package yet.

 ## Installation